Trump's Cyber Security Advisor Rudy Giuliani Runs Ancient, Utterly Hackable Website

 Re: (Score:3)

-Random aspersions (Score:2)
+Random aspersions (Score:3)

 Robert Graham explained it succinctly: http://blog.erratasec.com/2017... [erratasec.com]